albirrkarim/react-speech-highlight-demo/README.md

 For individual developer, freelancer, or small business.

 The price is $200 USD

-# MY BIRTHDAY DISCOUNT 50% for October, Only $100 USD this month!

 Go to my [github sponsors](https://github.com/sponsors/albirrkarim) page to buy, select one time pay and fill custom pay with $100.